 The test may take anywhere from 15 minutes to an hour depending on how still you can keep inside the machine while the MRI is turned on and what details the doctor is asking for.
 Sometimes, patients have a hard time staying still, which may lengthen the procedure by several minutes.
 But in any case, the staff will make sure that they get the pictures that are required and you don’t have to take them again.

 For an ankle or a foot MRI, the leg part of the patient is put into the machine for imaging purposes.
 You may feel tingling in your arms or legs and may feel a bit warm, these are common.
 The key is to stay as still as possible and the procedure will be done before you know it.

-After your MRI is performed, the MRI center or radiology department may take one to two weeks (unless urgently requested otherwise) to tabulate your result including insights from the radiologist who will then reach out to you or your primary care physician.
+After your ankle mri is performed, the MRI center or radiology department may take one to two weeks (unless urgently requested otherwise) to tabulate your result including insights from the radiologist, who will then reach out to you or your primary care physician.

 All in all, an MRI is vastly more uncomplicated and result-oriented than a CT scan.
 Many complications that may occur as a result of dye allergy or a reaction during a CT scan are absent in an MRI.
 An MRI produces more laser-focused and precise pictorial results in comparison to a CT scan, hence it remains a preferred choice of physicians for any ankle-related injuries.

 Neha Narula, MD